cooperpetcare/pet-breed-names/README.md

 # Pet Breed Names

 Looking for comprehensive lists on dog and cat breeds in English and Dutch?
 Our module has got you covered, complete with extensive lists and a convenient random breed helper.
+The source code for this library has been extracted from [Cooper Pet Care](https://cooperpetcare.com/)’s code base.

 ## Install